GitIanWilliams/tic-tac-toe-project/README.md

   2. Open two terminal windows
     1. In one window, cd into `client`, install packages, and run `npm run dev`
     2. In the second window, cd into `server`, install packages, and run `npm run start:dev`

-To run FE tests:
-  1. use `npx nx test client`

 To run Playwright:
   1. Run the `server` using the above steps